 - Rash guards, short and long-sleeved

-- Casual dress up outfit for dinners
+- Casual dress-up outfits for dinners

 - Flip flops

-- Packable rain coat
+- Packable rain coat or sailing jacket

-- Sunglasses, several pairs with head guard
+- Sunglasses, several pairs with a head guard

 - Costume jewelry